23. How to Calculate Alcohol

-Every time I see one of these people on the board, I feel like the spoiler of the party when I chime in with “unfortunately, alcohol can’t be calculated by the nutrition information because alcohol is metabolized as sugar in the body.
+Every time I see this post on a board, I feel like the spoiler of the party when I chime in with “unfortunately, alcohol can’t be calculated by the nutrition information because alcohol is metabolized as sugar in the body.
 The points calculator doesn’t account for the basic science of alcohol consumption, and blah blah blah” and I sound like the teacher who told you that we had to cancel recess because of the Hurricane ;)

-Unfortunately, it is true that alcohol can’t be calculated on the points calculator because of the way it is metabolized in the body.
-HOWEVER – there IS a way to calculate the Points Plus values of your favorite alcoholic drink!
+Unfortunately, it is true that alcohol can’t be calculated on the points calculator, but here IS a way to calculate the Points Plus values of your favorite alcoholic drink!
 Although it takes a little more math than the typical system, I have personally LOVED having the ability to figure out those pesky drinks that just aren’t in the tracker.

-I originally found this formula on a WW message board and ran it by a meeting leader to confirm!
+I originally found this formula on a WW message board.
 Believe it or not, the system is RELATIVELY simple.

-- Multiply the total carbs by 4 – this gives you the calories from carbs in the drink
+- Multiply the total carbs by 4 – this gives you calories from carbs

-- Subtract the calories from carbs from the total calories – this leaves you with the calories from alcohol
+- Subtract calories not from alcohol from the total calories – this leaves you with calories from alcohol

-- Divide the calories from alcohol by 7 – this gives you the alcohol grams
+- Divide calories from alcohol by 7 – this gives you alcohol grams

-- Add the alcohol grams to the total fat in the drink (often 0)
+- Add alcohol grams to the total fat in the drink (often 0)

-- In the points calculator you put the alcohol grams + fat in the “fat” box, the carbs in the “carbs” box, and any other nutrition info in their regular boxes (although most alcoholic drinks will not have protein or fiber)
+- In the points calculator put alcohol grams + fat in the “fat” box, the carbs in the “carbs” box, and any other nutrition info in the other boxes (most alcoholic drinks will not have protein or fiber)